Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Defending Against LLM-Based AEG

-We observe the impact of single-factor defensive is limited (Table~\ref{tab:aeg-single-factor}).
-In testing, introducing decoy vulnerabilities proves to be one of the more effective defenses.
+We observe the impact of single-factor hardening is limited (Table~\ref{tab:aeg-single-factor}).
+In testing, introducing decoy vulnerabilities proves to be one of the more effective techniques.
 Our findings suggest that when the contract structure is not overly simplistic, adding such decoy functions can reduce AEG success rates and increase the time required by LLMs to generate a successful exploit.
-Within our evaluation framework, even when an AEG attempt ultimately succeeds, it generally needs three to four iterations for LLM.
+Within our evaluation framework, even when an AEG attempt ultimately succeeds, it generally needs three to four iterations for LLMs.